SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 The way the endpoints are exposed and used depends on the type of technology you choose to expose the functionality of the endpoint.
 Out of the box, Steeltoe provides an easy way to expose these endpoints using HTTP in an ASP.NET Core application.
 Of course you have the option to build and use whatever you would like to meet your needs and your situation.

+When you expose the endpoints over HTTP, you are also able to easily integrate the data exposed by the endpoints with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html).
+The quick start below, explores this integration in more depth and you're encouraged to read the [Using Actuators with Apps Manager section](https://docs.pivotal.io/pivotalcf/2-0/console/using-actuators.html) of the Pivotal Cloud Foundry documentation for more details.

+> Note: Currently, the Steeltoe management endpoints do not expose the `/mappings` endpoint.

 # 1.0 Management Endpoints

 Below is a table of all of the currently available Steeltoe management endpoints.
 More details on each is provided in upcoming sections.